-Fibroids & Black Women: Know Your Fibroid Treatment Options
+Fibroids & Black Women: What You Should Know Before Treatment

 African-American women are disproportionately affected by uterine fibroids.
 We are three times more likely to have fibroids and tumors versus other races.
 Fibroids occur when tumors develop in the smooth muscle layer of the uterus.
 Fifty percent of women have them, however, most of the time they are benign.

 Estrogen, and how it’s produced in your body, affects the growth of fibroids.
 Sometimes these tumors may not have symptoms associated with them.
 However, when symptoms are present, they may include abnormal and/or heavy menstrual cycles, pain during or after sex, and more pressure on your pelvic area.